zbynekdrlik/obs-yt-player/README.md

 ### 1. Download and Setup

-1. Download the latest release
+1. Download the latest release or clone the repository
 2. Copy the `yt-player-main/` folder to your OBS scripts directory
 3. In OBS Studio: Tools → Scripts → Add Script (+)
 4. Navigate to and select `yt-player-main/ytplay.py`